Page Reviewed / Updated - Jan. 2017

 Persons over these limits might gain entrance into Equality Care and receive assistance under the HCBS Waiver by allocating income over the limit into a Pooled Income Trust.
 This helps to lowers the applicant's income to a Medicaid compliant level.
 A similar process can be employed to become asset-compliant.
 Assets over the countable resources limit may be able to be changed in form so they become non-countable or exempt assets.
 This is a process called Medicaid planning and for most families, assistance is required to engage in Medicaid planning successfully.
 Read more.

 Waiver participants are eligible for the following services.
 Personal care can be self-directed.

 This waiver is available to residents throughout Wyoming, although it is possible that a waiting list for services may exist.
-One can apply through the Wyoming Aging and Disability Resource Centers (WyADRC) or by calling 877-435-7851 or contact the Wyoming Department of Health at 855-203-2936.
+One can apply online through the Wyoming Medicaid Office.

 The state also publishes some limited information about the program here.